 TUC Management encourages you to bring questions and concerns regarding wages, hours, working conditions, or core values to our attention.
 It is every employee’s responsibility to report the display or suspicion of unethical or inappropriate conduct.
 Also, any employee who witnesses or is subject to inappropriate conduct in the workplace may complain to a supervisor, manager, TUC’s Human Resources Department or the Executive Director.

-We will give careful consideration to questions and concerns in our continuing effort to improve operations and communications.
+We will consider questions and concerns in our continuing effort to improve operations and communications.
 Employees may raise concerns and make reports without fear of reprisal.

 If there is anything bothering you about your job, get it out in the open and talk about it.
 Discuss it frankly with us and we will do everything we can to help you remedy the situation.
 Your complaint will be handled in an open and fair manner.

 If you feel you have a problem, you should present the situation to your immediate supervisor.
 Your immediate supervisor knows you and your job best.
 Past situations have shown that most problems can be settled by simple examination and discussion of the facts at this level.
-However, if your complaint involves your supervisor, or if you are not satisfied with your supervisor's response, or if for any reason you do not wish to bring the problem to your supervisor's attention, you may present your concern to your Department Head or to the Human Resources Manager.
+However, if your complaint involves your supervisor, or if you are not satisfied with your supervisor’s response, or if for any reason you do not wish to bring the problem to your supervisor’s attention, you may present your concern to your Department Head or to the Associate Director of Human Resources.

 Finally, if your problem is still not solved to your satisfaction, you may contact the Executive Director.
 All complaints will be discussed, reviewed and investigated in a confidential manner.
 In addition, we wish to assure you that you will not be retaliated against in any manner for the use of the Complaint Resolution Procedure.

 3.1 Employment Categories

 The following employment categories have been established: